Enhancing the Workflow for Care Managers

 -

-Users clicked on cards to access triggered assessments.
+Users clicked on cards to navigate triggered assessments.

 Iteration 2 – Play button + tabs